Richard Bernard Moore: Trial and appeals

+Execution attempts and stay orders

 Following Moore's sentence, he was scheduled for execution on January 22, 2002, by Circuit Judge Gary Clary.
 Prosecutors acknowledged at the time, however, that it would take years of appeals before Moore would actually be executed.

 After running out of appeals, Moore was scheduled to be executed on December 4, 2020.
 However, the state was unable to execute him as they did not have the lethal injection drugs required to do so.
 Moore was given the choice to die by either lethal injection or the electric chair.
 He declined to pick either method, meaning he was set to die by the primary method of lethal injection.
 As the state did not have the drugs available, his execution was stayed.

 Following this, lawmakers in South Carolina pushed to add the option of execution by firing squad, in an attempt to resume executions, after a failure to get the drugs needed for lethal injection.
 A bill, approved by a 66–43 vote, gave inmates the choice to die by electrocution or firing squad if lethal injection drugs were unavailable.
 In March 2022, the state announced it had finished developing protocols for executions by firing squad.

 Moore was scheduled to be executed on April 29, 2022.
 On April 15, he chose to be executed by firing squad instead of the electric chair.
 On April 20, the South Carolina Supreme Court halted the execution and issued a temporary stay.
 At the time, the South Carolina Supreme Court did not explain why they granted Moore's request for a stay, but said they would elaborate later.
 Prior, Moore's attorneys had filed litigation challenging whether South Carolina's execution methods, including the electric chair, were unconstitutional or not, as well as whether Moore's sentence was appropriately harsh given the details of the crime; the results of both lawsuits were still pending at the time of Moore's April 29 scheduled execution.
+On July 31, 2024, the court ruled the execution methods of firing squad and electrocution are constitutional, which paved the way for a possible resumption of executions for Moore and the remaining inmates on death row in South Carolina.

+On August 28, 2024, Freddie Eugene Owens, another inmate on death row in South Carolina, had his execution scheduled to be carried out on September 20, 2024.
+Moore and another four death row inmates were next in line for execution on later dates to be decided, with a court order issued for the five of them to be put to death five weeks apart.
+Owens's execution via lethal injection was subsequently carried out as scheduled, which ended the 13-year moratorium on the state's capital punishment.